 The shoulder is among human body’s largest and most intricate joints.
-In truth, what is referred to as the shoulder joint is made up of four different joints:
+In reality, what we call the shoulder joint is made up of four different joints:

-- The sternoclavicular (SC) joint is a plane-style synovial joint located where the collarbone meets the sternum at the foundation of the neck.
-As the only joint that connects the arm to the body, it links the movement of the upper limb with the core of your body.
+- The sternoclavicular (SC) joint is a gliding joint formed by the collarbone the breastbone at the bottom of the neck.
+As the only joint that connects the arm to the torso, it it ensures your arm and body act in tandem.

-- The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have ligaments connecting it to bone.
-It is made up of the shoulder blade and its articulation with the ribcage.
+- The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have typical joint characteristics.
+It is made up of the scapula and its articulation with the ribcage.

-- the four muscles of the rotator cup that surround the head of the humerus, which power movement and keep the ball of the humerus slipping out of the socket
+- the four muscles of the rotator cup that surround the head of the humerus, which are responsible for movement and keep the ball of the humerus stable

 - the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder

-- the blood vessels that pump nutrient-rich blood to the shoulder
+- the blood vessels that pump nutritious blood to the shoulder

-Proper shoulder strength, flexibility, and movement depends on every part of the system functioning well.
-Blood must flow freely to the shoulder maintain healthy soft tissue and repair minor damage.
-The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to help maintain structure, and the nerves need to have a strong and secure connection to the brain.
-When any of these parts are not at optimal health, it can lead to a disruption of the whole network, and anywhere from nagging to severe shoulder pain or loss of function.
-If if shoulder pain or poor shoulder movement is part of your daily life, contact Axes’ physical therapists for a complimentary injury screening.
+Optimal shoulder and movement health depends on every part of the system functioning well.
+Blood must be allowed to reach the shoulder maintain healthy soft tissue and repair minor damage.
+The muscles must have adequate strength and flexibility, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to help maintain structure, and the nerves need to have a strong and secure connection to the brain.
+When any of these parts are not at optimal health, it often causes shoulder pain and movement problems.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a no-risk, no-obligation injury screening.

 What Causes Shoulder Pain?

-- Bursitis — The bursae are small, fluid-filled sacs that cushion bones, tendons, and muscles in and around your shoulders, elbows, hips, knees, and other joints.
-Bursitis occurs when the bursae because swollen after overuse, often occurs in combination with irritation of the rotator cuff, and can make daily tasks like brushing your teeth incredibly painful.
+- Bursitis — The bursae are small, fluid-filled sacs that work as a cushion and gliding surface between tissues.
+Bursitis the result of the bursae becoming swollen after overuse, often occurs in combination with inflammation of the rotator cuff, and can make basic activities like getting dressed tremendously difficult.

-- Acute: The result of trauma, excessive throwing, or other overhead activities needed in some sports and fields of employment, such as track and field throwing events or lifting boxes overhead.
+- Acute: The result of trauma, repeated throwing, or other overhead activities needed in some sports and fields of employment, such as swimming or lifting and lowering objects.

-- Chronic: The result of degenerative conditions or the body becoming weaker as we get older.
+- Chronic: This can happen because of wear and tear or the body becoming weaker as we age.

 The condition causes pain and tenderness just outside the joint.

-- Rotator Cuff Tear — These can also be acute, like lifting an incredibly heavy object, or more chronic in nature.
+- Rotator Cuff Tear — These can also be caused by acute injuries, such lifting an incredibly heavy object, or wear and tear.
 They usually start with fraying and then tear.
-A partial tear often goes unnoticed.
-Complete tears, which pull the tendon off the bone, often require surgery.
-Symptoms include having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a clicking sensation when performing certain motions.
+People often live with partial thickness tears obliviously.
+Full-thickness tears, where the tendon is no longer attached whatsoever to the bone, often require surgery.
+Common symptoms are having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a grinding feeling when performing specific movements.

 - Shoulder Impingement — Impingement is the result of soft tissue rubbing against your shoulder blade.
-It often occurs in combination with an injury that causes inflammation in the rotator cuff.
-Shoulder impingement occurs the most in people who play sports or are otherwise active.
+It often occurs alongside an injury that causes inflammation in the rotator cuff.
+Shoulder impingement occurs the most in people who are physically active.

-- Shoulder Instability — This occurs when the humerus is forced out of the shoulder socket, and also can be the result of injury or overuse.
-A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
-It often is accompanied by injury to the surrounding areas of the shoulder.
-Long-term instability will result in shoulder pain and a sense of the shoulder “giving way.”
+- Shoulder Instability — This occurs when the head of the upper arm bone is allowed to move out of the socket when the capsule or ligaments become stretched, torn, or detached, and also can happen suddenly or from wear and tear.
+Dislocations can be repeated and partial or the entire bone coming out of the socket.
+It often happens in combination with injury to the supporting soft tissue of the shoulder.
+Long-term instability will cause shoulder pain and a sense of the shoulder “giving way.”

-- Arthritis — While there are at least six kinds of arthritis, the shoulder most commonly suffers from osteoarthritis.
-It occurs when the cartilage cushioning the ends of your bones breaks down.
-Common causes include tissue weakening as we become older, repeated trauma, and wear and tear.
-There is no cure for arthritis, but effective pain management can be found with Innsbrook, MO physical and occupational therapists.
+- Arthritis — While arthritis refers to a range of diagnoses, the shoulder most typically suffers from osteoarthritis.
+It occurs when the cartilage that acts as a shock absorber between your bones degenerates.
+Common causes include old age, repeated injuries, and overuse.
+There is no cure for arthritis, but you can find effective pain management methods with Innsbrook, MO physical and occupational therapists.

-- Shoulder Fractures — The humerus, clavicle, and scapula are the most commonly broken bones in the shoulder.
-They usually happen as the result of falling a significant distance or onto a hard surface or high-energy collisions such as being tackles in a football game.
-The shoulder pain is immediate and obvious, and the shoulder will experience substantial inflammation and bruising.
+- Shoulder Fractures — The upper arm bone, collarbone, and scapula are the bones in the shoulder most susceptible to fracture.
+They usually happen as the result of falling from a height or high-energy collisions such as being tackles in a football game.
+The shoulder pain is usually intense, and the shoulder will experience considerable swelling and bruising.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are impinged on, when scar tissue interferes with their electric signals, or the nerves are torn into two pieces.
-These injuries can cause shoulder pain, stingers, weakness, and loss of feeling in your shoulder, arm, or hand.
-They are usually the result of sudden trauma but can also happen because of wear and tear.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are impinged on, when scar tissue interferes with signals between the brain and shoulder, or the nerves are otherwise damaged.
+These injuries can cause shoulder pain along with a range of other sensations.
+They are commonly caused by sudden trauma but can also occur because of wear and tear.

-Sometimes, injuries are intertwined, such as instability that leads to impingement.
-If you’re currently suffering from shoulder pain, one of our no-obligation, free injury screenings in Innsbrook, MO may help you discover the root of it.
-If you’ve sustained a severe injury or have severe shoulder pain, a physician in Innsbrook, MO may use a physical examination, various imaging techniques, and/or arthroscopy to discover the cause.
-Most people who experience shoulder pain can find relief with a customized treatment plan with certified physical therapists that are experts in movement health in Innsbrook, MO can be an effective way to return to the things you love to do the most.
+At times, one injury leads to another, for example a dislocation that leads to damage to the nerves.
+If you’re experiencing shoulder pain, one of our no-obligation, free injury screenings in Innsbrook, MO may help you discover why you’re experiencing the pain.
+If you’ve sustained a severe injury or have severe shoulder pain, a physician in Innsbrook, MO may use a physical examination, an X-Ray, an MRI, a CT scan, arthrogram, and/or arthroscopy to discover the cause.
+For most injuries or conditions that cause shoulder pain, a personalized treatment plan with licensed physical therapists and movement health specialists in Innsbrook, MO can be a great way to get you back to the activities you love.

 How Do Innsbrook, MO Physical Therapists Treat Shoulder Pain?

-- Kinesio Taping® to reduce pain and inflammation and allow you to participate in sports or work while your body heals
+- Kinesio Taping® to provide support for your shoulder and allow you to participate in physical activity or work while your body heals

-- Blood flow restriction training to offer your shoulder a low-intensity exercise with high-intensity benefits
+- Blood flow restriction training to offer your shoulder a low-intensity exercise with high-intensity results

-- Trigger point dry needling to target harder-to-reach damaged soft tissue to stimulate blood flow
+- Trigger point dry needling to target harder-to-reach irritated muscles, ligaments, and tendons to stimulate blood flow

-- Posture correction to make sure you are not inadvertently causing your shoulder pain or do not heal correctly
+- Posture correction to ensure you are not inadvertently causing your shoulder pain or do not heal correctly

 - Injury prevention so you do not lose your active lifestyle in the future

-- Other safe, effective techniques to increase and maintain your mobility
+- Other safe, effective treatment methods to increase and maintain your mobility

-Missouri Revised Statute §334.506 requires a prescription for physical therapy, so it’s important to speak to your Innsbrook, MO primary care physician to see if physical therapy is rights for your shoulder pain.
-Our knowledgeable physical and occupational therapists are responsible and work closely with your primary care physician to make sure your treatment plan is safe for your condition.
+Missouri Law requires a prescription to attend physical therapy appointments, so you need to reach out to your Innsbrook, MO primary care physician to see if physical therapy is rights for your shoulder pain.
+Our knowledgeable physical and occupational therapists are responsible and work closely with your primary care physician to ensure your treatment plan fits into your overall treatment plan.

 Innsbrook, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is essential to not only living our every day life, but to doing the things we love.
-At Axes, we focus on positive outcomes for our Innsbrook, MO clients by creating proven treatment plans based on your injury, pain level, age, and the activities you want to get back to.
-You do not have to delay in getting back to the things you love doing most and a pain-free life.
-Request an appointment online or call the location nearest you.
+A well-functioning shoulder is imperative to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on patient results for Innsbrook, MO residents by developing evidence-backed treatment plans catered to your injury, pain level, age, and how physically active you need to be.
+You do not have to delay in getting back to the activities you love and a pain-free life.
+Make an appointment through our website or reach out to the location nearest you.